xchwarze/frieren/frieren-back/README.md

 ## Description

-Frieren is a highly efficient PHP micro-framework, meticulously crafted for routers and Single Board Computers (SBCs).
-With its lightweight architecture, Frieren excels in performance and offers seamless integration into a wide range of PHP projects.
-Its design principles emphasize simplicity and flexibility, making it an ideal choice for developers seeking a robust framework without the overhead of conventional solutions.
+Frieren is a highly efficient PHP micro-framework tailored for backend development.
+Its lightweight design is optimized for performance across various environments, making it suitable for a range of PHP projects.
+Frieren's core features simplicity and flexibility, making it ideal for developers seeking a streamlined, robust backend solution without the overhead of larger frameworks.

 ## Features